Financial-Times/dotcom-page-kit/examples/ssr-with-hydration/readme.md

 # Example Rendering with dotcom-ui-shell

-This package demonstrates the use of anvil to create a react app that renders pages on the server while also hydrating them on the client.
+This package demonstrates a react app that renders pages on the server while also hydrating them on the client.
 Some notable things that it features are as follows:

 - The use of `dotcom-ui-shell` `initialProps` functionality
 - Dynamic imports